sigmedia/ai-teaching-assistant/README.md

 This repository is in progress.

 To Do:
-1. Containerize for easier deployment
-2. Add YAML files from Microsoft Azure Prompt Flow
-3. Write detailed deployment instructions
+- Write detailed deployment instructions
+- Containerize

 ## Third Party Licenses